Activities People Do When They Hang Around Each Other

 Organizing an original, one-off outing in your city

 e.g., a group of people all going to try paint ball, going bungee jumping, taking a single pottery class as a group, etc. Pretty much the opposite of the stable, common activities I listed earlier.
-You'll go crazy trying to come up with one of these every weekend, but they're fun every so often.
+You can go crazy trying to come up with one of these every weekend, but they're fun every so often.

 Going on vacation together